 Is there any VAT on RHI payments?

 Generally, tax is not dependent on the scheme you opt for, domestic or non-domestic.
 Tax is affected by the way you utilise renewable heat.
 You wouldn’t be liable for income tax if you were a private landowner.
 However, you might have to pay tax if you’re a business owner or a trader.
-This is because RHI payments are a business receipt, and regular income and corporate rules apply.
+This is because RHI payments are business receipts, and regular income and corporate rules apply.

 How much does it cost to install a heat pump system?